-Every month with five Wednesdays, one of the Wednesdays is dedicated to out of the classroom education.
+Every month containing five Thursdays, one of the Thursdays is dedicated to out of the classroom education.

 The Cadaveric Procedure Lab has proven to be one of the Residents' favorite educational activities.

 The Procedures lab consists of residents taking turns performing rare and/or critical procedures in a controlled environment.
 This has many benefits.
 Residents get a chance to perform the procedure on an actual human which allows for more realism.
 The procedures are performed in an educational setting which increases comfort with the procedure when it emergently needs to be performed.
 Procedures are also done with faculty present which allows for a discussion on indications for the procedure, alternatives to the procedure, or even alternative approaches to the procedure.
 Residents are able to prepare for the procedure using all available resources, including Procedures Consult.